Incoming! (comics): Plot

 Arriving on a crime scene, where the murder victim appears to be strangled in his apartment, the Masked Raider asks Matt Murdock and Elektra Natchios for help to investigate, but Matt calls Jessica Jones instead who deduces the victim's apartment has a photo with the phrase "2Faced" written, along with a large code of numbers and a familiar star brand.
 Jessica calls for Carol Danvers, who delivers this information to T'Challa, who leads her to Adam Brashear.
-Adam deduces that "2Faced" is hiding a hexadecimal number, so Dwayne Taylor calls Richard Rider, with no avail.
+Adam deduces that "2Faced" is hiding a hexadecimal number, so Dwayne Taylor calls Richard Rider, to no avail.
 Therefore, the Agents of Atlas search for Amadeus Cho, who becomes the target from the public eye after talking with Bruce Banner, who has declared war against corporations like Roxxon.
 Johnny Blaze still hunts Mephisto in Las Vegas before finding Wong.
 Eddie Brock gets worried for his son Dylan, who has visions of Knull.
 Peter Parker and Miles Morales discuss about Senator Geoffrey Patrick forbidding teenage superheroes.
 Teddy Altman accepts a mysterious offer at the cost of leaving Billy Kaplan.
 On the nation of Krakoa, Nathaniel Essex takes interest in Franklin Richards.
 Meanwhile, Mister Fantastic receives Adam to investigate the murder in the apartment.
 When a plane carrying Kiren Khanna goes haywire by its A.I. program, he and his pilot are saved by Iron Man (Arno Stark).
 When Adam asks him about the mysterious code, Stark deduces it is a cipher hiding a three-word message, but Adam leaves before Stark could tell him.
 Reed asks Jane Foster to perform an autopsy on the victim's corpse.
 Reed later recognizes the victim as Bel-Dann, a former Kree warrior.
 He also deduces the message in numbers means "beneath the trees".
 Reed reunites Jessica, Carol and Adam, who initially suspect the killer was Raksor, Bel-Dann's Skrull partner and former enemy.
 However, after learning of Bel-Dann's death, Raksor reveals to the others that the mysterious message was sent directly to him and whoever killed him wants to start another war.
 Raksor and Bel-Dann only wanted to leave the Earth and return to their home planets once their new asset was activated.
 Before Raksor could tell them more about the case, his body mutates into a tree, killing him.
 At the end, Teddy accepts the offer of becoming the new ruler of the Kree–Skrull Alliance, adopting the mantle of "Dorrek VIII" and beginning the preparations of invading the Earth for "the final war".